Lumipyry/Step-by-step-instructions-for-using-iMac-in-Target-Display-Mode/README.md

 This is a detailed step-by-step installation instruction for Florian Echtler's [smc_util](https://github.com/floe/smc_util) including [Powerbutton support](https://github.com/floe/smc_util/pulls) by [FreekMank](https://github.com/FreekMank) .

-_By using this script you can use iMac in Linux as an External Display in Target Display Mode_.
+By using this script you can use iMac in Linux as an External Display in Target Display Mode.

 Target Display Mode is set **On** and **Off** by pressing Powerbutton.